marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 binwalk --dd='.*'  output5.bin
 ```

-But, `binwalk` doesn't find anything to be extracted, which means this is the end of the road.
+But, `binwalk` doesn't find anything to be extracted, which means this is the end of the recursion.
 Now, since I am at the end of the recursion, the flag must be hidden inside of `layer1.pcapng`.
 So, I type:

 ```txt
 strings layer1.pcapng | grep crew